TrostAft/TrostAft.github.io/index.md

 - Knows C and C++ for runtime sensitive simulations
     - Fluent with Eigen, libigl.
     - Familiar with GSL and nanoflann.
-- Java for systems (Robotics) and for Object-Oriented Design.
+- Java for systems (Robotics) and OOP.
 - TA/Tutor for Basic/Fundamental Algorithms (Fall 2017 - Present)
     - Undergraduate/Graduate algorithms course @ NYU taught by Alan Siegel
 - First Robotics: